 At least once a month, check Drupal's built in reports for the "Top 'page not found' errors" and "Top 'access denied' errors".
 To find those reports, use the following URLs:

-Although not specific to Drupal, Google Webmaster Tools is one of the easiest ways of finding your 404, 403, 500 and other errors.
+Although not specific to Drupal, Google Search Console is one of the easiest ways of finding your 404, 403, 500 and other errors.
 In addition to finding your crawl errors, you should submit your XML sitemaps to Google using this tool to increase the number of pages indexed and identify possible indexing issues.
-Google Webmaster Tools also gives users the ability to run an on demand crawl of websites to identify hidden issues.
-The Site Verify module can help with the installation of Google Webmaster Tools.

 One final tool for monitoring errors is the Screaming Frog SEO Spider.
 The SEO spider attempts to duplicate the functionality of Google's search engine spiders.
 You can run a crawl of the site and it will often identify many hidden crawl errors and issues.

 There are a lot of moving parts that maintain your website's search engine optimization-- which is why I always recommend using a calendar to keep yourself organized.
 Setup daily, weekly, monthly, quarterly, and annual reminders so that your can address crawl errors and make sure your website stays at the top of the search engine rankings.
-Tell us, what techniques do you use to prevent crawl errors?
+Which techniques do you use to prevent crawl errors?